DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step6.md

 `Error!
 Failed writing data: Unexpected response code: 403 (Permission denied)`

-The 403 response is a sign that ACLs are being enforced.
 You have not yet supplied an ACL token, and so the command fails.
 This proves ACLs are being enforced.

 ### Setting an ACL Token

-List all Kubernetes secrets run the following command:
+List all Kubernetes secrets with the following command:

 `kubectl get secrets`{{execute T1}}

 Notice that one of the secrets is named `katacoda-consul-bootstrap-acl-token`.
 This secret contains the Consul ACL bootstrap token.

-Run the following command to etrieve the token value, decode it, and set it to the CONSUL_HTTP_TOKEN environment variable.
+Run the following command to retrieve the token value, decode it, and set it to the `CONSUL_HTTP_TOKEN` environment variable.

 `export CONSUL_HTTP_TOKEN=$(kubectl get secrets/katacoda-consul-bootstrap-acl-token --template={{.data.token}} | base64 -d)`{{execute interrupt T1}}